 A home-school link is provided by means of a reading record book.
 Book-bags are brought to school every day and children are encouraged to change books regularly.
-We also offer online reading through the 'Bug Club'.

-We also have a school library and children are able to take a book home to read for two weeks.
+We also have class libraries and children are able to take a book home to read for two weeks.
 We are very lucky to have received a very generous donation of 250 books from our Friends of Glenfield committee.